-This is an RCA Model 128 radio, which dates from around 1934/1935 (actual photo to come).
-Right now it's rough, but it's potentially the most beautiful radio I own.
+This is an RCA Model 128 radio, which dates from around 1934/1935.
+Right now it's rough, but it's potentially the best looking radio I own.
 A lot of people would short-list this and its brother, the 224, among the most beautiful radios ever made.

 I've seen some discussion on whether this is really a tombstone style or a cathedral; you could make a good case for both.
 The shape is very much like an actual tombstone (a grave marker); but the round dial and the art deco speaker grille make it resemble a cathedral (an elaborate church).